 Steve Santmyer Biography

-Steve Santmyer (1939- ) Stephen Thurston Santmyer has been an active artist for over 50 years.
+Steve Santmyer (1939 - ) Stephen Thurston Santmyer has been an active artist for over 60 years.
 He is a descendant of the Thurston family, one of the original founding families of Laguna Beach.
-Steve's grandfather, J. S. Thurston wrote "Laguna Beach of Early Days", which was published in 1947.
+Steve's grandfather, J. S. Thurston wrote "Laguna Beach of Early Days", which was published in 1947, with a second printing in 2012.
 Steve's Aunt Helen Hooven Santmyer, was the best selling author of "And Ladies of the Club", which was published in 2000.

 As a young boy living in the artists colony of Laguna Beach, Steve's mother Virginia, his Aunt Doris, and his grandparents were close friends with many well known Laguna artists.
 These artists included Edgar and Elsie Palmer Payne, Peterpaul Ott, Anna Hills, William Wendt and many more.
 This group of California artists were internationally recognized, and during this time Steve's family helped support these artists by collecting many of their paintings.